mwyoung/mwyoung.github.io/_pages/weather-station.md

 seconds it took for the call without the certificate check.
 This was calculated with the [BearSSL_Weather](https://github.com/mwyoung/Weather-Station/tree/master/tests/BearSSL_Weather) test.

+### v2 - OpenWeatherMap
+This project now uses [OpenWeatherMap's api](https://openweathermap.org/api), as it also allows up to 1000 free api calls per day.
+The project uses the same number of calls, and was modified to use OWM instead of creating the structure from scratch.

 ### Weather Icons
 The icons used are from [erikflowers's